 In the fourth quarter of fiscal 2012, pursuant to the Company's accounting policy, the Company performed its annual review of indefinite lived intangible assets for impairment.
 The Company determined that trademarks associated with the CWNA segment's Canadian business were impaired largely due to lower revenue and profitability associated with products incorporating these assets included in long-term financial forecasts developed as part of the strategic planning cycle conducted during the Company's fourth quarter.
 The Company measured the amount of impairment by calculating the amount by which the carrying value of these assets exceeded their estimated fair values, which were based on projected discounted cash flows (Level 3 fair value measurement - see Note 6).
-As a result of this review, the Company recorded an impairment loss of \$38.1 million, which is included in impairment of intangible assets on the Company's Consolidated Statements of Operations.
+As a result of this review, the Company recorded an impairment loss of \$38.1 million, which is included in impairment of intangible assets on the Company determined that trademarks associated with the CWNA segment's Canadian business were impaired largely due to lower revenue and profitability associated with products incorporating these assets for impairment, the Company 's Consolidated Statements of Operations.
 In the fourth quarter of fiscal 2011, as a result of its annual review of indefinite lived intangible assets for impairment, the Company determined that trademarks associated with the CWNA segment's Canadian business were impaired largely due to lower revenue and profitability associated with products incorporating these assets included in long-term financial forecasts developed as part of the strategic planning cycle conducted during the Company's fourth quarter.
-The Company measured the amount of impairment by calculating the amount by which the carrying value of these assets exceeded their estimated fair values, which were based on projected discounted cash flows (Level 3 fair value measurement - see Note 6).
-As a result of this review, the Company recorded an impairment loss of \$16.7 million, which is included in impairment of intangible assets on the Company's Consolidated Statements of Operations.
-The Company had previously recorded an impairment loss of \$6.9 million, which is included in impairment of intangible assets on the Company's Consolidated
+The Company measured the amount of impairment by calculating the assets included in the carrying value of these assets exceeded their estimated fair values, which were based on projected discounted cash flows (Level 3 fair value measurement - see Note 6).
+As a result of this review, the Company recorded an impairment loss of \$16.7 million, which is included in impairment of intangibl